 The profound remodelling undergone by the building to house the Pilgrimage and Santiago Museum is the work of Manuel Gallego Jorreto (O Carballiño, 1936), one of Galicia’s most prestigious architects.
 In 2010 he was awarded the Gold Medal for Architecture.
 He has designed, among other buildings, the Xunta de Galicia’s presidential residence or the Town Hall in A Illa de Arousa.

-With a built area of almost 3,500 square metres, the city’s former Banco de España building now forms part, as of July 2012, of its museum complex, which also includes the Casa Gótica and Casa do Cabildo.
-The large skylight on the second floor overlooks Compostela’s basilica with its impressive Berenguela Tower and a large part of the old town.
+With a built area of almost 3,500 square metres, the city’s former Banco de España building now forms part, as of July 2012, of its museum complex, which also includes the Casa do Cabido.
+The large skylight on the second floor overlooks Compostela’s basilica with its impressive Berenguela Tower and a large part of the old town